dendronhq/dendron-site/docs/notes/d892da5f-3667-4bfe-a8ba-e5ea3da4eb72.md

 - [x] come up with different revenue plans
 - [ ] launch the **environmentalist plan**
-  - optional one time/re-curring payment to support development of Dendron
+  - re-curring payment to support development of Dendron
   - access to special once a month zoom chat about features
   - swag
   - discord icon